bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 in order to achieve the desired table width and height that is to be consistant across HTML, LATEX and CONTEX.

+# The COVE block

+The COVE block translation has problem currently: the triangle appears at the bottom rather than at the top.